 The "Green Janazah" Movement

 Because Islamic burial naturally avoids embalming (which uses toxic chemicals) and expensive caskets, it is inherently "green."
-In 2025, there has been a 40% increase in demand for eco-friendly burials in regions like the UAE.
-"Conservation burial grounds" are becoming popular, where the cemetery looks more like a natural meadow or forest rather than a traditional graveyard.
+Across the U.S., demand for eco-friendly and natural burial options has been growing steadily.
+"Conservation burial grounds" are becoming more common, where the cemetery looks more like a natural meadow or forest than a traditional graveyard.

 Digital Planning and QR Memorialization

-- Planning Apps: Use of digital funeral planning apps has grown 35% in the last year.
+- Planning Apps: Digital funeral planning apps have grown more popular in recent years.
 These allow families to store their Wasiyah (Islamic will) and burial instructions securely.

 - QR Codes: A new trend in 2026 involves placing discreet QR codes on simple grave markers.
 When scanned, they lead to a digital memorial where family members can read Quranic verses or donate to charity (Sadaqah Jariyah) in the name of the deceased.